-Member's Statement 331 - 6(2): Patient Care Concerns
+Member's Statement 332 - 6(2): Patient Care Concerns

 Mr. Quqqiaq: Thank you, Mr. Speaker.
 I rise today to address a concern that has been raised by my constituents with respect to patient care at our community health centres.
-An elder from my constituency went to the health centre to seek medical attention.
-He was turned away because the health professionals thought he was drunk.
+Mr. Speaker, an elder from my constituency went to the health centre to seek medical attention.
+He was turned away because the health professional thought he was drunk.
 He wasn't.